Hassyunity/Hassyunity/README.md

 # Hassy Tsihoarana 🇲🇬

-I'm Hassy Tsihoarana, a web developer specializing in automated testing
+I'm Hassy Tsihoarana, a web developer specializing in automated testing and ruby on rails back-end

 ## About Me
 💼 Check out my **[Portfolio](https://hassy.netlify.app/)** to see some of my projects in action.